 The Signs Of Dehydration

 Dehydration can sneak up on you.
-You can go from feeling fine to being parched in a matter of minutes.
+Especially in today's busy world, you can go from feeling fine to being parched in a matter of minutes.
 But there are more signs to dehydration than just feeling thirsty.

 Here are the signs to watch for if you think you're dehydrated: